Iran says to send humanitarian aid to Syria's Palestinians

 Iran will send an initial shipment of blankets, food, and medicine in the coming days via Damascus airport to be delivered to Yarmouk officials for distribution among Palestinians, Iran's ambassador to Syria Mohammad Reza Sheibani told the Mehr news agency on Saturday.

-Iran's Foreign Ministry and the Red Crescent organization had taken the decision to send the aid, Sheibani said.
+Iran's Foreign Ministry and the Red Crescent organisation had taken the decision to send the aid, Sheibani said.
 He did not say specifically when the aid would be sent.

 Western countries have accused Iran of supplying weapons to Syrian government forces to help put down the uprising, though Iran has denied it is helping Assad militarily.